First 100 days: The start-up checklist every new business needs

 As most people aren’t familiar with the steps to start a business, this checklist covers everything you need to know pre-launch and post-launch; from market research to domain names and business banking.
 If you’ve got a business idea, then this checklist will help ensure your start-up hits the ground running…

 Don’t quit the day job until you have to

 There are a number of benefits to starting a business part-time while working.
 Retaining a guaranteed income reduces the usual start-up risk and means you won’t necessarily have to secure start-up capital straight away.
 What’s more, by being involved in two jobs at the same time you’ll know for sure whether you’re truly committed to your business idea.
-Read our guides on how to start a part-time business here.

 Talk to business owners and peers that you know and trust

 Qudini CEO and co-founder Imogen Wethered’s cores advice is to talk about your idea in the early stages.
 Wethered: “A lot of people hide things due to fear of having people condemn or steal it, [but] you need to get real, honest feedback, and long term execution matters most.”
 Equally, as carwow co-founder James Hind explains “you don’t have to take the advice of others but other people who have been where you are now may have some interesting insights.
 It’s better to learn from their mistakes than to have to make your own!”